Businesses donate over $72 million to Harvey relief efforts

 Walgreens: Walgreens pledged $200,000 to the Red Cross.
 Customers can also make a donation in stores in the U.S., Puerto Rico and U.S. Virgin Islands.

-Walmart: Walmart and the Walmart Foundation said they would give cash and product donations of at least $1 million to organizations like the Red Cross, Salvation Army and Convoy of Hope.
+Walmart: Houston Mayor Sylvester Turner said he was accepting $2 million from Walmart and the Walmart Foundation.
+Earlier, Walmart and the Walmart Foundation said they would give cash and product donations of at least $1 million to organizations like the Red Cross, Salvation Army and Convoy of Hope.

 Waste Management: Waste Management announced a $3 million donation to various organizations, including the Houston Mayor's Fund and the Red Cross.